ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Determine what policies are needed

-You can use information barrier policies to block communications between segments, or to allow segments to communicate with only certain other segments.
-As you plan your policies, aim for the minimum number of policies to meet compliance.
+Make a list of information barrier policies needed for your organization.
+You can use information barrier policies to:
+- block communications between certain segments; or
+- allow communications between certain segments.

+Prepare a plan that includes the minimum number of policies you need for compliance.
+As you plan your information barrier policies, keep the following points in mind:
+- Currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
+- Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
+When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
+[Learn more about information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
+- Avoid bulk moves when information barrier policies are in effect.
+Ask your tenant admins not to move users between segments who cannot talk to each other.
+Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
+In any case, do not move users in bulk between entities who cannot communicate.

+#### Example: Contoso's list of needed policies

 As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
 In order to remain compliant with industry regulations, people in some departments are not supposed to communicate with certain other departments, as listed in the following table: